Many props, items and costumes are donated by dedicated citizens.

 A female spirit who loved this theatre now volunteers.

-Also called The Civic Auditorium, The Kalamazoo Civic Theatre, is a totally renovated 1929 solid grey granite block building, with carvings on the front to suggest a circus tent, including a carving around the doorways reminding one of tent flaps.
+The Kalamazoo Civic Theatre, also called The Civic Auditorium and The Civic, is well maintained.
+It shines as a totally renovated 1929 solid grey granite block building, with carvings on the front to suggest a circus tent, including a carving around the doorways reminding one of tent flaps.

-The Green room is where the actors prepare themselves before going on-stage.
+The Green Room is where the actors prepare themselves before going on-stage.
 The murals along the walls add to the fun of the room.

 Control booths for lighting and sound are at the back of the auditorium.

-In 1994, The Kalamazoo Civic Theatre performed DANCING AT LUGHNASA on stage, which also found great success on the festival circuit, winning State, Regional, and National Competitions, partly because of the outstanding performance of the actors as well as design of the production.
+In 1994, They performed DANCING AT LUGHNASA on stage, which also found great success on the festival circuit, winning State, Regional, and National Competitions, partly because of the outstanding performance of the actors but also because of the design of the production.

-The Kalamazoo Civic Theatre has grown to be one of the premier theatres of its type, known as a leader in the ranks of community theatre, “a major cultural institution in southwest Michigan.”
-In 2005, The Civic hosted AACTFest 2005, the national theatre festival.
+The Kalamazoo Civic has grown to be one of the premier theatres of its type, known as a leader in the ranks of community theatre, “a major cultural institution in southwest Michigan.”
+In 2005, they hosted AACTFest 2005, the national theatre festival.
 “Over 500 theatre lovers from around the world traveled to Kalamazoo to see some amazing community theatre productions, attend workshops and make new friends.”